Poster by Toby Morris

 An anti-movie about an anti-festival, this is a film about community so we're going to watch it as one.

-The primary screening of A Tasteful Amount of Chaos will be a 12-hour live streaming event on Sat May 16th from 11am to 11pm (NZT).
+A Tasteful Amount of Chaos will be a 12-hour live streaming event on Sat May 16th from 11am to 11pm (NZT).

 Streaming tickets are $20 Waged, $10 Unwaged.